marcosrodgar/StockChatRoom/README.md

 # Set up guide
 This application was built using .NET 6 targeting .NET6.0 framework so you will need to install the runtime on your computer.
 You can find the download resources here: https://dotnet.microsoft.com/en-us/download/dotnet/6.0

-The bot which processes the commands uses RabbitMQ as a messagebroker.
+The bot which processes the commands uses RabbitMQ as a message broker.
 It will initiate a server on the localhost, for this you'll need to install RabbitMQ, you can read their installation guides here: https://www.rabbitmq.com/download.html